Azure/azure-kusto-microhack/README.md

   ##### Task 2: Create an update policy

-  By taking 10 records, we see that the telemetry column has a JSON structure.
-In this task we will use update policy to manipulate the raw data in the LogisticsTelemetry table (the source table) and transform the JSON data into sperate columns in a new table that we’ll create (“target table”).
+  By taking 10 records, we can see that the telemetry column has a JSON structure.
+In this task we will use update policy to manipulate the raw data in the LogisticsTelemetry table (the source table) and transform the JSON data into separate columns in a new table that we’ll create (“target table”).
-We want to create a new table, with a calculated column (NumOfTagsCalculated) that will hold the sum: telemetry.TotalTags + telemetry.TotalTags - telemetry.LostTags.
+We want to create a new table, with a calculated column (we will call it: NumOfTagsCalculated) that contains the following value: telemetry.TotalTags + telemetry.TotalTags - telemetry.LostTags.
 The schema of the new table would be:
 ```
   ( deviceId:string, enqueuedTime:datetime, NumOfTagsCalculated:int, Temp:real)